 Pressure ulcers: Places where they commonly develop in people sitting

 People who are healthy quickly notice pain whenever there is too much pressure on one part of their body.
-But some health conditions can affect how you feel pain, and certain external factors can make pressure ulcers more likely to occur:
+But some diseases can affect how you perceive pain or increase your risk of wounds developing:

-- People who are paralyzed often do not sense pressure or pain in the parts of their body that are affected.
+- People who are paralyzed often don't sense pressure or pain in the parts of their body that are affected.

-- People who have had diabetes for many years sometimes feel less pain and may not notice if there is too much pressure on a part of their body.
-Diabetes can also affect the flow of blood though the body.
+- People who have had diabetes for many years sometimes feel less pain and may not notice if there is too much pressure on one part of their body.
+Diabetes can also affect the flow of blood through the body.